 - After problems became obvious, the FDA did nothing.

 - PPIs or proton pump inhibitors are directed at pumps in the stomach that produce stomach acid, and they inhibit their activity.

-- Everyone is familiar with antacids like TUMS, PPIs are very powerful antacids that control the body’s ability to produce acid rather than merely buffering the acid with a base like calcium carbonate.
+- Everyone is familiar with antacids like TUMS; PPIs are very powerful antacids that control the body’s ability to produce acid rather than merely buffering the acid with a base like calcium carbonate.

-- PPIs are blockbuster drugs that have been overmarketed and overprescribed and taken for far too long a duration of treatment by many millions of people around the world.
+- PPIs are blockbuster drugs that have been overmarketed and overprescribed and taken for far too long of a duration of treatment by many millions of people around the world.

 Our References for This Article